-Following amalgamation, AAT members and staff dealing with reviews largely continued to work within a divisional framework, reflecting arrangements in each of the amalgamating tribunals.
-As single offices have been established, integrated models have been introduced for the delivery of various elements of registry services, particularly for front-line contact with our users.
-In the forward years, we will continue the process of moving to integrated registry structures that support the work being undertaken across the AAT's divisions.
+Since amalgamation, AAT members and staff dealing with reviews have largely worked within a divisional framework, reflecting arrangements in the former tribunals.
+As single offices have been established in each city, integrated models have been introduced for the delivery of various elements of registry services, particularly front-line contact with our users.
+In 2018-19 and the forward years, we will proceed with moving to more integrated registry structures that support work being undertaken across divisions.